Make Eldercare More Effective

 Our team is exploring ways to make eldercare more effective, both for older adults in New York and around the world.
 The Research Institute of Aging has a multidisciplinary research team consisting of physicians and psychologists.

-Our multidisciplinary approach recognizes the complex interrelationships among biophysical, social and psychological processes that influence the functioning and well-being of older adults and their families.
+Our multidisciplinary approach recognizes the complex interrelationships among physical, social and psychological processes that influence the functioning and well-being of older adults and their families.
 Our research focuses on palliative care, person directed care, health services and evaluation of models of care.

 Interact Closely With Clinicians